DavidVujic/python-polylith-docs/docs/commands.md

 The `poly test` command is used with a sub-command: __poly test diff__.
 It will show you any affected bricks or projects a test is modified.

-Tests are expected to live in a test folder at the Workspace root when using the recommended __loose__ theme.
+Tests are expected to live in a test directory at the Workspace root when using the recommended __loose__ theme.
-For users of the __tdd__ theme, the tests are expected to be found in the brick test folder.
+For users of the __tdd__ theme, the tests are expected to be found in the brick test directory.

 #### Poetry
 ``` shell